sfoteini/image-vector-search-azure-postgresql/README.md

 Before starting to build your image vector similarity system, follow these steps:

 * Sign up for either an [Azure free account](https://azure.microsoft.com/free/?WT.mc_id=AI-MVP-5004971) or an [Azure for Students account](https://azure.microsoft.com/free/students/?WT.mc_id=AI-MVP-5004971).
 If you already have an active subscription, you can use it.
 * Create a Cognitive Services resource in the Azure portal.
+It is recommended to use the standard tier because the free tier allows only 20 transactions per minute.

     > The Image Retrieval APIs are available in the following regions: East US, France Central, Korea Central, North Europe, Southeast Asia, West Europe, West US.

 * Create an Azure Cosmos DB for PostgreSQL cluster.
 * Install Python 3.x, Visual Studio Code, Jupyter Notebook and Jupyter Extension for Visual Studio Code.

 You can check out my article ["Image Vector Similarity Search with Azure Computer Vision and PostgreSQL"](https://sfoteini.github.io/blog/image-vector-similarity-search-with-azure-computer-vision-and-postgresql/) if you want to learn more about this topic.

 ## Quickstart